 - Amazon Germany – stock had gone live, check updates

-- EE – only EE customers, now sold out
+- EE – only EE customers, check updates

 - BT – only BT customers, check updates